Synthetixio/SIPs/content/sccp/sccp-194.md

 This SCCP proposes the following changes to Dynamic Fees parameters:

-- Decrease the `exchangeDynamicFeeThreshold` to 35 bp from 25 bp
+- Increase the `exchangeDynamicFeeThreshold` to 35 bp from 25 bp
-- Increase the `exchangeDynamicFeeRounds` to 3 rounds from 6 rounds
+- Decrease the `exchangeDynamicFeeRounds` to 3 rounds from 6 rounds
-- Increase the `exchangeDynamicFeeWeightDecay` to 0.75 from 0.95
+- Decrease the `exchangeDynamicFeeWeightDecay` to 0.75 from 0.95

 ## Abstract